devanshkhatri12/Python-Practice/Conditional Problems/Questions.md

 <details>
 <summary>4.
 Fruit Ripeness Checker</summary>
-Determine if a fruit is ripe, overripe, or unripe based on its color. (e.g., Banana: Green - Unique, Yellow - Ripe, Brown - Overripe)
+Determine if a fruit is ripe, overripe, or unripe based on its color. (e.g., Banana: Green - Unripe, Yellow - Ripe, Brown - Overripe)
 </details>

 <details>